PEXANE2/azure-docs.tr-tr/articles/vpn-gateway/create-zone-redundant-vnet-gateway.md

 $vnet = New-AzVirtualNetwork -Name $VNet1 -ResourceGroupName $RG1 -Location $Location1 -AddressPrefix $VNet1Prefix -Subnet $fesub1,$besub1
 ```

-## <a name="gwsub"></a>3. ağ geçidi alt ağını ekleme
+## <a name="3-add-the-gateway-subnet"></a><a name="gwsub"></a>3.
+Ağ geçidi alt ağı ekle

-Ağ geçidi alt ağı, sanal ağ geçidi hizmetlerinin kullandığı ayrılmış IP adreslerini içerir.
-Bir ağ geçidi alt ağı eklemek ve ayarlamak için aşağıdaki örnekleri kullanın:
+Ağ geçidi alt ağı, sanal ağ ağ geçidi hizmetlerinin kullandığı ayrılmış IP adreslerini içerir.
+Ağ geçidi alt ağı eklemek ve ayarlamak için aşağıdaki örnekleri kullanın:

 Ağ geçidi alt ağını ekleyin.